movarnell/helpcodeit/README.md

 # helpcodeit

-This is an open-source website designed to assist beginning coders, especially those associated with Promineo Tech, in grasping core concepts of front-end development.
+This is an open-source website designed to assist beginning coders in grasping core concepts of front-end development.
 The project welcomes contributions from everyone.
-There is no grade assigned, and any participation is strictly for experience and learning.
 Once your pull request is merged successfully, please add your name to the list of contributors.

 ## Project Structure